centreon/centreon-documentation/en/getting-started/interface.md

 ### Introduction to menus

-The Centreon web interface contains several menus, each with a specific function:
+The Centreon web interface contains several menus, each with a specific function (click the Centreon logo at the top left of the screen to expand the menus):

 ![image](../assets/getting-started/amenu.png)